iamknow0ne/IO5-6/PROJECT_PROMPT.md

 ---

-### Prompt for Building "I O 5-6"
+### Prompt for Building "IO5-6"

 #### Game Overview

-You are tasked with building a game called "I O 5-6".
+You are tasked with building a game called "IO5-6".
 The game is a resource management and automation game inspired by Universal Paperclips, themed around the dark and duality-driven concepts from the album IO by the band ten56.
 The game's narrative revolves around numbing the population by distributing a product called "I O 5-6," which strips away emotions and intellect, reflecting the album's exploration of duality (on/off, life/death, feeling/numbness).

 **Core Objective**